djhmateer/djhmateer.github.io/_posts/2022-04-27-fork and git.md

 ```

-## Create a PR to the upstream and manually do changes
+## 3. Create a PR to the upstream and manually do changes

 I would like to create a simple PR with a single change from my fork which has many changes.
 All working on the `main` branch.

 [![alt text](/assets/2022-04-27/pr.jpg "desktop")](/assets/2022-04-27/pr.jpg)

-From my fork lets open a PR.
+From my fork lets contribute which will open a PR on the upstream.

 The file I want to create a PR for is

 [https://github.com/djhmateer/auto-archiver/blob/main/archivers/youtubedl_archiver.py](https://github.com/djhmateer/auto-archiver/blob/main/archivers/youtubedl_archiver.py)

-hmmm can I branch off the upstream/main ?

 [branch](https://stackoverflow.com/questions/38004838/git-how-to-ensure-new-branch-is-based-on-upstream-master)